Related Links

 On July 1, 2008 the state of California started to enforce two laws designed to reduce traffic accidents.
 The first law prohibits all drivers from using a handheld wireless telephone while operating a motor vehicle.
 Motorists 18 and over may use a hands-free device.
 The second law states that drivers under the age of 18 may not use a wireless telephone or hands-free device while operating a motor vehicle.
 The purpose of these laws is to prevent traffic accidents due to driver inattention.
 Driver inattention is defined as a driver being drowsy, engaging in secondary tasks (such as talking on a cell phone), not paying attention to the road ahead, and looking away from the road.
 In a report written for the National Highway Traffic Safety Administration, the data shows that drivers who engage in complex tasks while driving have a three times higher crash/near crash risk than drivers who are paying attention.
 Driving a motor vehicle is serious business and you need to be well-rested and attentive in order to be a safe driver.

 In this science fair project, you will gather your own data to test whether driving while distracted affects your ability to focus.
-You will do this using a video gaming system like the Nintendo® WiiTM and a driving game with a steering wheel, such as Mario Kart.
+You will do this using a racing game with motion controls or a steering wheel (Mario Kart is a good option).
 The measure of focus will be the gaming score and the time it takes to complete a driving course in the game.
 You can see how the gaming score and time are affected by talking on a cell phone and by having an involved conversation with a friend.
 While you'll have fun doing this science fair project, remember that safety is always serious.

 Questions